Commit scope rules v5

 MAJORITY (Region_A) SYNCHRONOUS_COMMIT AND ANY 1 (Region_A) LAG CONTROL (MAX_LAG_SIZE = '50MB')

-The first operation sets up a synchronous commit against a majority of Region_A, the second operation adds lag control which will start pushing the commit delay up when any one of the nodes in Region_A has more than 50MB of lag.
+The first operation sets up a synchronous commit against a majority of Region_A.
+The second operation adds lag control that starts pushing the commit delay up when any one of the nodes in Region_A has more than 50MB of lag.
 This combination of operations allows the lag control to operate when any node is lagging.